Skitter-JP/Edison_Light_Dimmer/README.md

 <img src="/Images/Block-diagram.png" width=55%>

 ## uController PCB
-Here we cna view the uController PCB that connects all 3 micro-controllers
+Here we can view the uController PCB that connects all 3 micro-controllers

 This board has the following